 However, in practice, many employers choose to enter into a confidential agreement/clause with his employees, making clear the definition and scope of the company’s ‘trade secrets’ and the confidentiality duty of the employees to reduce the potential legal risks.

-As defined in Sec.
-20 of the Data Protection Act (2000) confidentiality agreements could relate to certain confidential information (as agreed by the employer and the employee) gained by the employee during the course of employment.
+Confidentiality agreements can relate to certain confidential information (as agreed by the employer and the employee) gained by the employee during the course of employment.
 Such information may be broader than the information that would otherwise be protected under an implied term or in equity.
-Under Austrian law the protection of trade secrets and confidential information is, in principle, regulated by the Austrian Act against Unfair Competition and the Austrian Criminal Code.
+Under Austrian law the protection of trade secrets and confidential information is, in principle, regulated by the Austrian Act against Unfair Competition, the Austrian Data Protection Act and the Austrian Criminal Code.
 Confidentiality clauses generally remain in force whilst the information protected remains confidential.
 This means that the clause may apply during employment and potentially long after the employment relationship ends.

 According to section 2105 of the Italian Civil Code each employee – whatever is his/her job title or category – must "nor divulge information pertaining to the organization and method of production of the enterprise, nor use it in such a manner as may be prejudicial to the enterprise".
 Therefore, the confidentiality obligation automatically follows the employment relationship.